emu-sync/EmuSync/README.md

 1. Switch to Desktop mode
 1. Double click on the installer to run it.
-1. Choose either `Unistall EmuSync, but keep config` or `Unistall EmuSync and delete config` and click `OK`.
+1. Choose either `Uninstall EmuSync, but keep config` or `Uninstall EmuSync and delete config` and click `OK`.
-    - `Unistall EmuSync, but keep config`: If you want remove EmuSync but keep and data it has created on your device
+    - `Uninstall EmuSync, but keep config`: If you want to remove EmuSync but keep and data it has created on your device
-    - `Unistall EmuSync and delete config`: If you want to completely remove EmuSync and any data it has created on your device
+    - `Uninstall EmuSync and delete config`: If you want to completely remove EmuSync and any data it has created on your device
 1. Wait for the uninstallation to complete.

 ## 🚀 Getting started